 Essential facts about Osteoporosis

-Osteoporosis causes bones to loss of microscopic struts, becoming thin and brittle and more prone to a break after a fall or a minor stress such as bending or cough.
+Osteoporosis is as a results of bone loss.
+Bone becomes thin, brittle and more prone to a break after a fall or a minor stress such as bending or cough.
 These broken bones are referred to as fragility fractures.
 Osteoporotic bones become fragile and if not treated, can progress painlessly until a bone breaks.

 Osteoporosis affects men and women of all races.
 But Caucasian and Asian women — especially those who are past menopause — are at highest risk.
-Medications, healthy diet and weight-bearing exercise can help prevent bone loss or strengthen already weak bones, video of clinical cases
+Certain treatments, healthy diet and weight-bearing exercise can help prevent bone loss or strengthen already weak bones, video of clinical cases

 Osteoporosis can be a silent disease or it can a devastating impact – have a look these patient stores.